Tax Guides

 Penalties for Not Meeting ATO Record Keeping Requirements

-• Administrative penalties of up to 20 penalty units (currently $6,260 per unit as of the 2025-26 financial year) for each failure to keep records
+• Administrative penalties reaching 20 penalty units (currently $6,260 per unit for 2025-26) for each record-keeping failure

-• Prosecution in serious cases of deliberate non-compliance
+• Prosecution in serious deliberate non-compliance cases

 How to Set Up an ATO-Compliant Record Keeping System